hjt523/QA_practical_devops_project/README.md

 # Pytest Coverage screencaps And Risk Assessment

-So below we can see my Risk assessment and Risk assessment matrix,
+So below we can see my Risk assessment and Risk assessment matrix, with included matrix.
+Most of the issues for this project can be taken down to security with respect for ports on GCP, however they are all solvable by managing which ports are open / limiting the number of vulnerable points.
+Overall I found the points to be very useful, especially the point with regards to keeping to time.
+I had originally planned to develop a much larger application however that would have got in the way of applying the underlying techniques, so following the minimum viable product we arrived at the app we have here.
+Having fallen behind again however I would have perhaps raised the likelihood of that risk if doing a similar project again to avoid cutting too much before deadline by utilising better planning.
 ![image](https://user-images.githubusercontent.com/81659044/121832140-48f98a80-ccc1-11eb-9d27-52eadfacc11f.png)
 ![image](https://user-images.githubusercontent.com/81659044/121824936-a680dd80-cca7-11eb-80dd-1deec8bd8490.png)